What is Thermally Broken Joinery? | Lockwood Homes

 What is Thermally Broken Joinery?

-The New Zealand Building Code now mandates thermally broken joinery in new homes, but what does it mean and what are the benefits?
+The New Zealand Building Code now mandates thermally broken joinery in new homes.
+But what does this mean, and what are the benefits?

-Double glazing has long been used to regulate indoor temperatures by capturing a layer of air, or argon gas, between two glass panes, interrupting heat transfer.
-The process is known as a “Thermal Break,” and it involves separating conductive materials (like glass or aluminium) with poor heat conductors.
+Double glazing has long been used to regulate indoor temperatures by capturing a layer of air or argon gas between two glass panes, interrupting heat transfer.
+A “thermal break” involves separating conductive materials like glass or aluminium with poor heat conductors to reduce this transfer.

 Windows are a significant source of energy loss, with traditional aluminium frames allowing eight times more energy to escape compared to the same insulated wall area.
-Higher R values indicate better insulation.
-Thermally broken frames with high-performance glass can achieve an R-value of up to 0.8.
-Traditional, non-thermally broken joinery would only offer an R-value of up to R0.33.
+Thermally broken frames with high-performance glass can achieve an R-value of up to 0.8, while traditional, non-thermally broken joinery offers an R-value of up to R0.33.

 In winter, traditional aluminium window frames match the outside temperature, creating drafts when warm indoor air meets the cold frame.
 In contrast, thermally broken frames are less affected by the exterior temperature, staying warmer and improving temperature stability.